ayoayco/McFly/README.md

 **McFly** is my reimagination of web development: Back to the basics.
 Into the future.

 ## Project Status
 We are currently in a Proof of Concept phase.
 All parts are subject to breaking changes in minor releases.

-## Installation
+## Try it today
 Run the following to generate a McFly starter project.
 ```
 npm create mcfly@latest
 ```

 ## Features
-The time has come for vanilla Web tech. 🎉

-✅ Create web apps with vanilla custom elements<br>
+✅ Use vanilla custom elements (or sugar-coated web components)<br>
-✅ Write real .HTML files<br>
+✅ Write server-powered .html pages<br>
-✅ Have no frameworks or reactivity libraries on the browser<br>
-✅ Use server-side rendering<br>
+✅ "Use the Platform™" on both server runtimes & browsers ✅ Use server-side rendering<br>
-✅ Deploy anywhere<br>
+✅ Deploy anywhere, even the Edge<br>

 ## Special directories
 **1. `./src/pages/`**